grip-on-software/data-gathering/README.md

   - Subversion: Tested with server version 1.6 and later and client version 1.7 and later.
 - Jenkins: Works with LTS versions.
-- Quality Time: Works with rolling releases.
+- Quality-time: Works with version 5.9.0 and later.
+Note that internal API is used, so support may break, tested with 5.12.0-rc1.
 - SonarQube: Currently not supported directly.
 - BigBoat: Works with BigBoat version 5.0 and later.
 - Additional data is retrievable from seat count spreadsheets, Topdesk and LDAP